williamBarnhart/faultResampler/README.md

 MATLAB,
 MATLAB Optimization Toolbox (for running the functions lsqlin and lsqnonlin)

+Brendan Meade's (Harvard University) triangular dislocation code: https://github.com/brendanjmeade/tde

 ## Installation:
-1) Download the respository into a location where you store MATLAB scripts
+1) Download the respository into a location where you store MATLAB scripts.
+Download the triangular dislocations code and place it in this folder as well.
 2) Read the README.pdf file
-3) Open MATLAB and add the program and subfolder to your path: addpath(genpath('/path/to/matlabfiles/faultResampler_v14'))
+3) Open MATLAB and add the program and subfolders to your path: addpath(genpath('/path/to/matlabfiles/faultResampler'))

 Questions or bugs?
 Email Bill Barnhart (william-barnhart-1 at uiowa dot edu)